Muhammad Amin (Garam Chashma)

-Jinnah joined the Muslim League in 1913 and then devoted his all energies to achieve the objectives of the League.
+He joined the Muslim League in 1913 and then devoted his all energies to achieve the objectives of the League.
 During the war Jinnah fully supported British war efforts in hoping that after the war British government will reward the Indian with political freedoms.
 Jinnah also played an important role in the founding of All India Home Rule League formed in 1916.
 Along with Annie Besant and other political leaders Jinnah demanded home rule for India, the status of self-governing dominion in the empire similar to New Zealand, Australia and Canada.
 As the war was progressing and British politicians were not interested with Indian constitutional reforms.British cabinet minister recalled Jinnah in his memoirs, young, perfectly mannered, impressive looking, armed to the teeth with dialectics and insistent on the whole of his scheme.

 Jinnah is also considered as the Ambassador of Hindu Muslims unity because due to his efforts a joint session of Congress and Muslim League was held in Lucknow in 1916.In this session congress for the first time had accepted separate electorates for the Muslims of India.
-When the Nehru report was released in 1928, Jinnah, in 1929, announced his famous Fourteen Points in reaction to Nehru Report calling for mandatory representation for the Muslims in legislatures and cabinet.
+When the Nehru report was released in 1928, the Quaid in 1929 announced his famous Fourteen Points in reaction to Nehru Report calling for mandatory representation for the Muslims in legislatures and cabinet.
 Jinnah also sailed for England to attend the Round Table Conferences called by the British government to solve the constitutional issues of the sub continent.

 Dissatisfied with the political situations in India, Jinnah decided to remain in England forever.
 It was the period of Muslim League low ebb and the departure of Jinnah also gave it a severe blow.
 But the sharp mind and deep insight of Allama Iqbal soon realized that without Jinnah the future of Muslims is not visible in near future.
 So Iqbal wrote several letters to Jinnah requesting him to come back to India and retake the responsibility of Muslim League.
 He realized Iqbal, s requests and returned to India in 1937.